Wilfred Lucas: Career

 In 1908 Lucas made his motion picture debut in Griffith's The Greaser's Gauntlet, appearing in more than 50 of these short (usually 17 minutes) films over the next two years.
 In 1910 while still acting, he wrote the script for Griffith's film Sunshine Sue, which was followed by many more scripts by 1924.
 Lucas also began directing in 1912 with Griffith on An Outcast Among Outcasts, and directed another 44 films over the next 20 years.
 In early 1916 he starred as John Carter in Acquitted, about which Photoplay wrote, "No single performance in the records of active photography has surpassed his visualization of the humble book-keeper in "Acquitted".

 Later in 1916 he appeared in D.W.
 Griffith's film Intolerance.

 Part of the group of Canadian pioneers in early Hollywood, Lucas became friends and sometimes starred with Mary Pickford, Sam De Grasse, and Marie Dressler.
 Canadian-born director Mack Sennett hired him to both direct and act in a large number of films at his Keystone Studios.

 Wilfred Lucas made the successful transition from silent film to sound.
 While working in Hollywood, in 1926 he returned to the stage, performing in several Broadway plays.
-He later appeared as a foil for Laurel and Hardy in their feature films Pardon Us and A Chump at Oxford.
+He later appeared as a foil for Laurel and Hardy in their feature films Pardon Us, The Devil's Brother and A Chump at Oxford.
 During his long career, Wilfred Lucas appeared in more than 375 films.
 Although for a time he was cast in leading roles, he became very successful as secondary and minor characters, making a good living in the film industry for more than three decades.